Jamai Raja (2014 TV series): Season 1

 Durga Devi (DD) Patel and her daughter have many misunderstandings, and differences between them.
 DD is a wealthy jewellery designer.
 Her daughter, Roshni Patel believes that her mother does not love her and does not give her time, and only loves money.
 Due to this reason; she hates DD and never behaves well with her.
 The show starts by showing Roshni getting her kids at the NGO she manages ready for school, and it is shown that it is her birthday.
 She goes to the airport with her Nani to pick up DD who is returning to India.
 Meanwhile, DD is shown to be arrogant.
 On her flight, she is seated next to Siddharth Khurrana; who seeing how arrogant DD is decides to mess with her and act like a middle-class person; who has no manners or etiquette.
 When DD meets Roshni, she hugs her and tells her that she should have dressed better.
 She gives Roshni a heap of birthday gifts but does not wish her a happy birthday as she did in the past.
-Roshni meets Siddarth and he acts like a middle-class man after Roshni starts to hate Siddarth Khurrana without knowing who he is, believing him to be responsible for wanting to demolish her NGO's building via goons, to build his resort.
+Roshni meets Siddharth and he acts like a middle-class man after Roshni starts to hate Siddharth Khurrana without knowing who he is, believing him to be responsible for wanting to demolish her NGO's building via goons, to build his resort.